Ethel Gabriel: Accomplishments

-In 1983, Gabriel in an interview with the New York Times, said that the role of a record producer had changed.
-When she began her career, producers could propose who they wanted to record, the concept and the record.
-By the end of her career, those had become corporate decisions.
-The producer was responsible for the budget, selection (determined with the artist), and details such as the album cover.
+In an interview with the New York Times in 1983, Gabriel said that the role of a record producer had changed.
+When she began her career, producers could propose which artists they wanted to record, the general concept and the recording itself.
+By the end of her career, those had mostly become corporate decisions.
+The producer was responsible for the budget, selection of material (determined with the artist), and details such as the album cover art.

-Gabriel retired from RCA Records in 1984, after 44 years with the label.
+In 1984, Gabriel retired from RCA Records after 44 years with the label.

 Career after RCA

 In the late 1980s and 90s, Gabriel was president of JazzMania records, Vice President of Jade Panther Productions, and President of Aurora Records.
 She co-produced off-Broadway plays such as The Aunts in 1989 and A Cast of Hawks.

 Victim of retirement fraud

 In 1984, Gabriel gave her entire RCA retirement ($251,485.92) to a friend, former United States Treasury Secretary Robert B. Anderson, to form a new recording company.
 In 1987, Anderson was sent to prison for bank fraud.
 Having lost her entire life's savings, Gabriel's memorabilia from her career with RCA Victor was put up for auction in Pennsylvania in 2007.
 She later discovered her Gold Record Awards had unintentionally been auctioned (including those with Sinatra and Presley).
 Her nephew, Ed Mauro, managed to have some of her Gold Record awards recreated.